Those who cannot remember the past are condemned to repeat it. George Santayana (all photographs from Haiti Infos’ archives and from public sources)

 Haitian Cacos leader Charlemagne Peralte was

-betrayed by a haitian named Jean-Baptiste Conze , ambushed
+betrayed by a Haitian named Jean-Baptiste Conze , ambushed

 and killed by the US marines